-Any assigned readings beyond the required textbooks will be made available electronically from the instructor - via the eLearning Commons (eLC) website (log-in using UGA MyID at: https://uga.view.usg.edu/).
-A list of additional recommended readings is also posted to eLC, and these resources - along with the required textbooks - are available at the reserve desk of the UGA Library.
+A copy of the required books is available on reserve (non-circulating) at the main library.
+Any assigned readings beyond the required textbooks will be made available electronically from the instructor via the eLearning Commons (eLC) website (log-in using UGA MyID at: https://uga.view.usg.edu/).
+A list of additional recommended (i.e., not required) readings also appears on eLC.